 Have you ever enjoyed looking at "Ukiyo-e," and a famous artist, "Utamaro"?
 "Hymn to Beauty," NSW Art Gallery is now exhibiting Utamaro's many interesting and astonishingly beautiful works till May.

+I have to confess.
 When I was at primary school, I fell in love with Vermeer at a first sight.
 Ever since, I was soaked into Western art and tried to catch "light and darkness," in another word, "value."

 Little Sadami pursued very traditional realism and never paid a heed to Japanese Ukiyo-e and could not get why it was appreciated so much.